-The centre had relevant policies in place to protect residents' rights such as a restraints policy, safeguarding policy and management of responsive behaviour policy.
+The centre had relevant policies in place to protect residents' rights such as a restraints policy, safeguarding policy and management of responsive behaviour (how people with dementia or other conditions may communicate or express their physical discomfort, or discomfort with their social or physical environment) policy.

-Staff training was closely monitored to ensure all staff completed mandatory training requirements including restrictive practices training, safeguarding and positive behaviour support training.
+Staff training was closely monitored to ensure all staff completed training requirements including restrictive practices training, safeguarding and challenging behaviour support training.
 This ensured staff had the most up-to-date knowledge to support effective practices.